 4) Export the right worksheet data, most likely to an intermediary destination i.e. to your data lake on S3

-5) Join left worksheet to the right, and the cloud node will use the exported data to read it from the intermediary S3 location.
+5) Join left worksheet to the right, and the Cloud Worker will use the exported data to read it from the intermediary S3 location.
 The original source on Snowflake will not be used.

-If you skip the export step #4, the cloud node would ignore your changes, and read original data directly from Snowflake.
+If you skip the export step #4, the Cloud Worker would ignore your changes, and read original data directly from Snowflake.

 To learn more about why Practicus AI joins works like the above, please check the below